 They form with what look like miniature squash between the flower and the vine.
 This is the ovary, as the female always bears the baby.
 The ovary is essentially an immature squash awaiting pollination (fertilization) by the male flower.
 Without it, that baby will never grow beyond the size you see.

 If the ovary is not pollinated when the female flower opens in the morning, the flower will close that evening, start to wither, and eventually fall off the vine in a few days.
-That means no squash will come, even if looked promising at first.
+That means no squash will come, even if it looked promising at first.

 If a bee (or other pollinator) does come around that morning, you have to hope that it does a good job of spreading the pollen around so you get some squash.